CodeWithGroup/CodeWithGroup.github.io/README.md

     * Things you can help with

 If you need any help, contact one of the pople who have already added themselves.

-Copy the includes code `<br />
-{% include_relative pages-people/people-yourname.html %}` to the bottom of people.html (ensure you update the file name)

 # Sitemap
 All pages not defined as a default in _config.yml are added to the sitemap